-Let’s have a look at their origin and history, the most common motives, the traditional production methods and which places are worth a visit to explore azulejos in Lisbon.
+Let’s have a look at their origin and history, the most common motives, the traditional production methods, and which places are worth a visit to explore azulejos in Lisbon.

 While the Moors lost control over the Iberian Peninsula, the azulejos stayed.
 In 1503, King Manuel I of Portugal visited Seville.
 He was impressed by the application of tiles there and introduced the techniques used in Spain to his country.

 It was Portugal that turned the tiles with their decorative character into an actual form of art.
-Portuguese artists illustrated the tiles with scenes from their countries rich history and of the Portuguese expeditions around the globe.
+Portuguese artists illustrated the tiles with scenes from their country’s rich history and of the Portuguese expeditions around the globe.

-The facade of the building in Largo Rafael Bordalo Pinheiro represents the four elements: earth, water, air and fire
+The facade of the building in Largo Rafael Bordalo Pinheiro represents the four elements: earth, water, air, and fire.

 In the 19th century, the invention of silkscreen printing allowed mass production of azulejos.
-As a result, more people decided to decorate their houses with the colourful tiles – both on the inside and on the outside.
+As a result, more people decided to decorate their houses with colorful tiles – both on the inside and on the outside.
 Since then, many kitchens are decorated with tiles.
 Typical Portuguese vegetables are the most common motive.

 See below our suggested visits for azulejos in Lisbon!